Nuclear modification factor within a dynamical approach to the complex entropic index: Acknowledgements

 \section{Acknowledgements}

 In preparation for this publication, we used the resources of the Centre for Computation and Computer Modelling of the Faculty of Exact and Natural Sciences of the Jan Kochanowski University in Kielce, modernised from the funds of the Polish Ministry of Science and Higher Education in the “Regional Excellence Initiative” programme under the project RID/SP/00015/2024/01.
 G. Wilk was supported in part by the Polish Ministry of Education and Science, Grant No. 2022/WK/01.
 R. Baptista's work was supported by the project RID/SP/00015/2024/01.
 T. Bhattacharyya acknowledges funding from the European Union's HORIZON EUROPE programme, via the ERA Fellowship Grant Agreement number 101130816.
-A D is partially supported by the CNPq, grant 306093/2022-7, and by FAPESP grant 24/01533-7.
-E M is supported by the Junta de Andaluc\'{\i}a under grant FQM-225.
+A. Deppman is partially supported by the CNPq, grant 306093/2022-7, and by FAPESP grant 24/01533-7.
+E. Meg\'{\i}as is supported by the ``Proyectos de Investigaci\'on Precompetitivos'' Program of the Plan Propio de Investigaci\'on of the University of Granada under grant PP2025PP-18, and by the Junta de Andaluc\'{\i}a under grant~FQM-225.